 To install the ⁢new plywood, use a nail gun or screw gun to attach it securely⁣ to the rafters or trusses.
 Start from the outer edges and work your way towards the center, spacing⁤ the nails or screws approximately 6 inches apart.
 This will provide ⁢proper⁣ support and ⁢prevent the plywood from ⁢sagging or warping over time.

-Read Also: How to repair a tar roof?
+Read Also: How to repair rubber roof on rv?

 Using Adhesive for ⁣Extra Stability